antonlogvinenko/sherlock/README.md

 From commits
 - extract commits from repository
 - [DONE] list of chunks
-- list of typed chunks with significant lines
+- [DONE] list of typed chunks with significant lines
-- list of typed chunks with significant words
+- [DONE] list of typed chunks with significant words
 - [DONE] set of insignificant words (keywords)
 - [DONE] enriched vocabulary - enriched and joined set for commit
 - get map <author, set<word>>